+YEAR ENDED SEPTEMBER 30

+1992 1993

+Options outstanding at October 1 136,364

+Options granted 136,364 449,925

+Options exercised

+Options cancelled

+Options outstanding at September 30 136,364 586,289

+====== ======

+Options exercisable at September 30 45,455 90,910

+====== ======

+Option prices per share:

+Granted \$9.90 \$16.25-\$18.75

-Year Ende 1992 ed September 30, 1993 Options outstanding at October 1 Options granted Options exercised Options cancelled 136,364 - - 136,364 449,925 - - Options outstanding at September 30 136,364 586,289 Options exercisable at September 30 45,455 90,910 Option prices per share: Granted \$ 9.90 \$16.25-\$18.75 grantees election, the equivalent value in cash or stock options, subject to stock ownership requirements.
+During fiscal 1993, 128,880 performance share awards were granted.
+These awards entitle the grantee to receive shares or, at the grantees election, the equivalent value in cash or stock options, subject to stock ownership requirements.
 These awards are conditioned on the attainment of certain performance and other objectives established by the Compensation Committee of the Company's Board of Directors.

-During fiscal 1993, 128,880 performance share awards were granted. $\,$ between the grant price and market price at the date of grant, and is recognized over the vesting period of the options.
+Compensation for certain stock options results from the difference between the grant price and market price at the date of grant, and is recognized over the vesting period of the options.
 Compensation for performance share awards is initially measured at the grant date based upon the current market value of the common stock, with adjustments made quarterly for market price fluctuations.
+The Company recognized compensation expense for stock options and performance share awards of \$177,000 and \$635,000 in fiscal 1992 and 1993, respectively.